ethan-campbell/ethan-campbell.github.io/_pages/research.md

 classes: wide
 ---

 The ice-covered Southern Ocean around Antarctica is a dynamic region, featuring substantial variability in seasonal ice cover as well as heat, salt, and biogeochemical fluxes.
-My research is focused on its role in global climate.
+My research is focused on the role of this region in global climate.

 I am most interested in air-ice-ocean interactions, offshore polynyas, and bottom water formation.
 The primary tools I use in my research are under-ice hydrographic measurements, remote sensing, and atmospheric reanalysis.